Key takeaways

 Confirm claim communication workflow

 If your property includes crawl space moisture, hidden microbial risk, or recurring musty odor, add dedicated crawl space cleanup and drying scope early instead of treating it as an afterthought.
+Our crawl space encapsulation cost guide provides current pricing benchmarks for that work.

 The 12 Questions to Ask Before You Sign